Last Updated on

 It features a 24.2-megapixel sensor and a 3-inch touchscreen, which will prove handy in cycling through this camera’s various settings.
 Most of the time, this camera is packaged with an 18-55mm detachable zoom lens.
 Despite all of its features, it’s still compact and lightweight, making it perfect for your kid’s small hands.

-If you’re looking for more tech recommendations, check our other articles on electronic.
+If you’re looking for more tech recommendations, check our other articles on electronics.
 Maybe your child is into science more than photography, and would benefit from being bought a wonderful kid’s microscope!
 Whatever your child’s hobby is, chances are we’ve got recommendations for you.